 Compliance with applicable laws is ensured by a business model-oriented compliance organization, legally compliant processes, as well as prevention and reaction measures.

-In order to prevent legal violations and to help employees comply with applicable laws,
+In order to prevent violations and to help employees comply with applicable laws,

 On the basis of a group-wide systematic risk analysis - taking into account the specific business models and environments in which the Group operates -